2022-CC-Carnage-Team/study-network/README.md

-# study-network-backend
+# study-network
-The backend for the study network
+The backend + frontend for the study network